peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

 <br>

-> MIGAZ is not supported by Microsoft Support.
+> migAz is not supported by Microsoft Support.
 Therefore, it is open sourced on Github and we're happy to accept pull requests for fixes or additional features.

 <br>